 The effect of a CCJ on sole traders

 The problem with receiving a CCJ as a sole trader, is that both your business and your personal assets will be at risk.
 Sole traders unfortunately do not have the limited liability protection found in a limited company.
-Both the person and their business are known as the same legal entity.
+Both the person and their business are known as the same legal entity, so any CCJ will effect your own personal credit rating.
 If issued with a County Court Judgment, you’ll be expected to use your personal finances to repay any debts you owe, not just the funding within your business.
 This is why getting into this position as a sole trader can be so problematic.

 Failing to pay off the debt you owe, means your creditors could take further insolvency action against you.
 This can even include petitioning you into bankruptcy.
 If this was to happen, you’d have to apply for an Individual Voluntary Arrangement (IVA) as an attempt to prevent this.

 The effect of a CCJ on a limited company

 If the County Court Judgement is filed against a limited company, the limited liability should protect you personally, leaving you in a better position than that of a sole trader.

 As mentioned previously in this article, a CCJ will not force your company to repay its debts, it simply cannot do so.
 Though, it does give bailiffs and High Court Enforcement Officers the right to visit your premises, meaning they could also potentially seize assets that belong to you.